 - Innovation and Entrepreneurship.
 Helping people reach their dreams by building Raleigh-based businesses should be a priority.
 Ensuring that underserved populations receive job training and exposure to the jobs of the future is a must.
 And encouraging new thinking and efficiencies inside and outside city government will make us a better city.
 To accomplish this, we need leaders who embrace new thinking and are not fearful of change.

 - Respect for City Staff.
-Publicly and privately criticizing city staff has become the norm under the current City Council.
+Some current City Council members think it is perfectly fine to publicly criticize city staff.
+Would you like to go to work every day and have your boss publicly slam you?
+Of course not!
 As mayor, I will ensure this disrespectful and damaging behavior is stopped.
 I will empower staff to do their jobs and encourage them to bring forward big ideas to ensure that our city grows and prospers – and that we truly are a 21st century city of innovation.